Back to All Articles

 5. Evolutions of Lobe Design

 The lobes of the stator and rotor are fundamental to determining the drilling mud motors’ torque and speed.
-Most drilling mud motors have traditionally used a 1-lobe stator and a 2-lobe rotor.
+Most drilling mud motors have traditionally used a 1-lobe rotor turning inside a 2-lobe stator (a 1:2 configuration).
 The technology has advanced to allow for a variety of lobe combinations.

 • 3/4 designs A balance between speed and torque.